Asymptotic stability of the composite wave of rarefaction wave and contact wave to nonlinear viscoelasticity model with non-convex flux: Acknowledgements

 \section{Acknowledgements}

 Guo is partially supported by the National Natural Science Foundation of China under contract No.11931013 and the Natural Science Foundation of Guangxi Province under contract No. 2022GXNSFDA035078.
 Hou is supported by the Scientific Research Program Funded by Education Department of Shaanxi Provincial Government (Program No.22JK0582).
+Lingda Xu is supported by the Research Centre for Nonlinear Analysis at The Hong Kong Polytechnic University.